VijayKumar4003/GoQuizApp/README.md

 Hey!

 This App is created by Using the Room Data base Library.
-Whic is part of Android jetpack.
+Which is a part of Android jetpack.

-I have create a online Tutorial Series for this repo on my YouTube Channel
+I have created an online Tutorial Series for this repo on my YouTube Channel

 Whose link is : https://youtu.be/FeSiqm_Oz1U

-To get better idea how this app is create you can watch the entire series on YouTube.
+To get better idea how this app is created you can watch the entire series on YouTube.